Disclaimer: Don't own anything, except the idea, as usual.

 "Happy New Year, Cait," String said, smiling.
 "And, there's something else I want to tell you."

 "Well, don't keep me in suspense, String," Caitlin said, casting a loving smile at him.
 "What is it?"
-I sure hope it's what I think it is, she said to herself anxiously.
+I sure hope it's what I think it is.

 "Just that—I—I love you, Cait," String said, relieved that he'd been able to get the words out.

 "String..."
 Caitlin said, even as her voice caught in her throat, "I—I love you, too."
 She pulled his head down to her and kissed him again, almost losing herself completely in the emotions of the kiss.
 I can't believe it—String finally told me he loves me!
-Caitlin shouted to herself, ecstatically.
 Finally, she separated from Hawke and, after she'd caught her breath, she said, "String—you don't know how long I've waited to hear you say that."

-Actually, I do, Cait, String said to himself, but decided not to voice aloud.
+Actually, I do, Cait.
+String decided not to voice that thought aloud.
 He glanced up at that moment and saw Dom, Megan, Michael and Marella standing in front of them, all four smiling at the events that had just taken place.
 "H mm.
 It looks like we've got ourselves an audience, Cait," he said, embarrassed.
-But, it's sure nice to know Cait and I are on the same page, Hawke said to himself.
+But, it's sure nice to know Cait and I are on the same page.

 Caitlin noticed that String didn't leave her side the rest of the evening, and held her hand all the way back to the hangar.
-Guess I was wrong, she said to herself excitedly.
+Guess I was wrong.
 String does love me the same way I love him!
 Oh, Mom's gonna flip when she hears about this!

-Guess I was wrong, Hawke thought to himself later in the evening, as the foursome rode back to the hangar in Michael's limo.
+Guess I was wrong.
+And I've never been happier to be wrong, about anything.
+Hawke smiled the rest of the evening, and was still smiling later, as the foursome rode back to the hangar in Michael's limo.
 He and Cait had shared many romantic dances after the first one, and String felt the love between them growing stronger every minute they were together.
 Cait does love me the same way I love her.
 And I've gotta admit, it feels good having somebody in my life like this again—and, it feels even better that Cait is that woman.

 After the limo had dropped Cait, Hawke, Dom and Megan back at the hangar, Dom took Megan back to her apartment before he took String back to the cabin.
 String walked with Caitlin over to her car and said, "I completely forgot to ask you, Cait—what was your New Year's resolution?"